 );

-This constraint assigns a default value to a column when no explicit value is specified during an insert operation.
+The Default Constraint assigns a default value to a column when no value is specified during an insert operation.

 Example: